 Our eyes are cameras to the world, and for many of us the picture may be falling out of focus.

-Macular degeneration—simply described as blurred vision—is a leading cause of vision loss among people 50 and older, affecting more than 10 million Americans.
+Macular degeneration—simply described as blurred vision—is a leading cause of vision loss among people 50 and older.

 1 If you think you may be among them, be glad to know that macular degeneration, or AMD, can be easily detected.
 There are even ways to reduce or slow its onset.